GEECS-BELLA/GEECS-Plugins/ScanInfoToGsheet/README.md

 * In 'enable auto update' section, you can select/unselect anytime to run/stop the auto update.
 It will update the Google sheet every 30 seconds as long as you already clicked **Export** before.

-* If you want to add/edit Google drive folders where Google sheets are going to be saved, open 'config_gdrive.ini' and edit it.
+* If you want to add/edit Google drive folders where Google sheets are going to be saved, open 'config_gdrive.ini' and edit it. (**scaninfo@scaninfo-275704.iam.gserviceaccount.com** needs permission to the google folder)

 ## If you want to run a python program and choose setting manually...
 Run scaninfo2gsheet.py. (scaninfo2gsheet.py does a same thing as ScanInfoToGsheetGUI)